symbioquine/farmOS_wfs/README.md

 ## Possible Future Directions

+* Surface the `location` field - this needs more thought since the asset reference wouldn't be easily editable and a read-only name would be of limited utility
 * Use database transactions for committing changes to assets
 * Support more complex OGC Filter queries
 * Support additional WFS versions - most importantly WFS 2.0.0 to get full-featured pagination
 * Detect when PostGIS spatial indices exist on the Geofield columns and switch to using PostGIS `ST_` queries - relevant https://www.drupal.org/project/geofield/issues/2969564 & https://www.drupal.org/project/geofield_postgis
+* Consider adding support for MultiPoint, MultiLineString, and MultiPolygon feature layers
 * Consider adding geometry agnostic feature layers only parameterized by the asset type
 * Add tests for OpenLayers as a client